minhhoangbui/minhhoangbui.github.io/_posts/2019-09-06-pose-extraction.md

 refinement blocks:
 <p align="center">
  <img src="/image/pose/hourglass.png" alt="" align="middle">
- <div align="center"> Challenging topologies</div>
+ <div align="center">HourGlass architecture</div>
 </p>

-In HourGlass, backbone resembles ResNet architecture much and this module is used to predict the very first output, which is a heatmap in the context of pose estimation, each heatmap for each joint.
+In HourGlass, backbone resembles ResNet architecture much and this module is used to predict the very first output, which is heatmaps in the context of pose estimation, each heatmap for each joint.
 Hourglass-like refinement blocks receive this prediction as a starting point.
 They execute consecutively several down-sampling and up-sampling layers to produce more refined heatmaps.
 The more the number of refinement blocks, the better the final results seem to be.